 The building’s architecture, with lines modeling the simplicity of traditional Pennsylvania Mennonite meetinghouses, points toward the spiritual center of Mennonite life.
 The concept was that “church” was the congregation, not the building in which they met.
 The building also suggests rural images of mill, barn and house, while exhibits show the movement toward a more urban society, giving contemporary expression to a deep-rooted heritage.

-Begun in 1525 in Switzerland, the “Anabaptist” fellowship (a radical, nonviolent wing of the Christian Reformation) was later named for a leader, Menno Simons, from the Netherlands.
+Begun in 1525 in Switzerland, the “Anabaptist” fellowship (a radical, pacifist wing of the Christian Reformation) was later named for a leader, Menno Simons, from the Netherlands.
 In 1683, the first Mennonite couple helped to settle the village of Germantown near Philadelphia, the oldest continuing Mennonite community in the New World.
 The story of local Mennonites and their neighbors is introduced through an interpretive video presented in a room designed to resemble an early meetinghouse.

-Sarah Wolfgang Heffner, Executive Director firstname.lastname@example.org
+Sarah Wolfgang Heffner, Acting Executive Director firstname.lastname@example.org

 Joel D. Alderfer, Collections Manager firstname.lastname@example.org